École alsacienne: History

-The school was officially founded in 1874, after three years of functioning, by teachers and Protestant academics from Alsace who came to France after the annexation of Alsace-Lorraine by the German Empire during the Franco-Prussian War.
+The school was first started in 1871 in the Rue de l'École, for a dozen students, under the direction of an Alsatian instructor, M. Braeunig.
+Three years later the official École alsacienne, a school for secondary education, opened on Avenue Vavin (84-86 rue d'Assas), under the direction of M. Rieder, a graduate of the École normale supérieure who had started has pedagogical career in Strasbourg.
+The school was staffed by teachers and Protestant academics from Alsace who came to France after the annexation of Alsace-Lorraine by Germany during the Franco-Prussian War.

 The new school was an establishment for secondary education based on the model of the Jean Sturm Gymnasium, with the ambition of "producing a type of man who was cultivated, and combines the virtues of the regional soul with the general qualities of the humanist".
-The two first headmasters of the school, Frédéric Rieder (from 1874 to 1891) and Théodore Beck (from 1891 to 1922), were both pastors and former students of the Jean-Sturm Gymnasium.

-Later, the school was headed by Henri Péquignat (1922-1936), Jacques Vallette (1936-1945), Jean Neel (1945-1953), Georges Hacquard (1953-1986), Jean-Pierre Hammel (1986-1988), René Fuchs (1988-2001), Pierre de Panafieu (since 2001).
+The two first headmasters of the school were Frédéric Rieder (from 1874 to 1891) and Théodore Beck (from 1891 to 1922).
+Both were pastors, though the school was officially religiously neutral.
+Among the ten or so members of the first administrative board were no more than three Catholics, and from the beginning the school had, according to historian André Encrevé, a clear Protestant flavor.
+Serving, at first, the Alsatian community exiled in Paris, the school hearkened back to the methods taught at the gymnasium in Strasbourg but, at the same time, wanted for those students from Mulhouse and Strasbourg to "train their souls to be French", in the words of Beck.
+Very progressive in a country where educational reform was slow, it was one of the first coeducational schools, and one of the first French schools with a kindergarten, and education was "secular, rigorous, with high academic standards".
+It soon expanded to have non-Alsatian teachers and students.

 The school rapidly became one of the testing grounds for public education, known as a "pilot school".
-Non-religious since 1874, mixed in 1908, it insisted from its inception on the importance of French (rather than Latin) and foreign languages.
-It opened a gymnasium and science labs in 1881.
-Audiovisual methods of teaching were introduced in 1963, with the introduction of CCTV.

-Running from kindergarten to final year, the École alsacienne is one of the most reputable schools in Paris.
+Running from kindergarten to the final year, the École alsacienne is one of the most reputable schools in Paris.
 Students from the École alsacienne often come from amongst the most privileged sectors of society, due to their selection and admission policies, and its geographic location.
 However, thanks to its scholarship system and due to the limited price of admission, it has maintained a relative social diversity, with strong attendance from the middle class.
 The establishment offers relatively few integrated places, as many students stay there throughout their school life.
 The admissions are mainly made in 6th Form (beginning of middle school), as more than half of the student body is admitted at this time.
 The school considered opening an establishment in Argenteuil, but the project never took place, due to lack of public investment.